 Landlords—know our rights and responsibilities

-As I advocate for the performance of background checks to be standard practice, I also must caution landlords to research and know their rights and responsibilities for issuing background checks.
+As I advocate for the performance of background checks to be standard practice, I also must caution landlords to research and know their rights and responsibilities.
 For example, in some states, the landlord must foot the bill for a background or credit check for a potential tenant.
 In others, landlords have the discretion to impose this fee on their potential tenants.

 It also might be a landlord’s responsibility to ensure those individuals who have specific restrictions when living around children or other vulnerable people are abiding by the law.
 For example, if you fail to conduct a background check, and then a sex offender ends up living next door to children, consequences might fall heavily upon your doorstep.